gfassero/HIERO/lexicon.md

 If you want to learn more about the lexicon, you can [read about the lexicon’s XML code](technical.md#english-lexicon) or review [an excerpt from the lexicon code here](resource%20samples/multilex_EXCERPT.xml).

 # Exceptions to the Root-for-Root Parameter
-This section lists all exceptions to the root-for-root translation parameter.
+This section lists all exceptions to the root-for-root parameter.
 The etymologies of these words are so uncertain or interwoven that applying the root-for-root translation parameter seems impossible.
 I allow exceptions for them because they are function words that do not seem generally to indicate significant word choices.

 ## Temporary exceptions
 The lexicon is still in progress, so not every root is coherent and unique yet.
 Roots that are not yet coherent are marked in pink ![persian pink](https://placehold.co/15x15/ff80c0/ff80c0.png), roots that are not yet unique are marked in orange ![pastel orange](https://placehold.co/15x15/ffc040/ffc040.png), and roots that are neither coherent nor unique are marked in red ![red-orange](https://placehold.co/15x15/ff4000/ff4000.png).
 All roots that are not marked are both coherent and unique.
 A [complete list of exceptions to be resolved](alphas/glossary-noncompliant.html) is available.